What is RTA (Registrar and Transfer Agents) in Mutual Fund?

 SAG RTA, 3i Infotech Ltd., CAMS (Computer Age Management Services), and Karvy are some popular RTA companies in India.
 They offer RTA services to financial institutions, mutual fund companies, and investors.

-Role of an RTA in Mutual Fund
+Role of a Registrar and Transfer Agent (RTA) in Mutual Fund

-The primary role of RTAs is to keep track of an investors’ transactions in mutual funds.
+The primary role of RTAs is to keep track of investors’ transactions in mutual funds.
 These include different types of investor transactions such as buying, redeeming, and switching in or out of an investment.
 They also help individuals to change bank mandates and update their personal information.
 RTAs are equipped with professional skills for the maintenance of investor and AMC data.
 All transactions of an investor are maintained by one organization.
 Even though the investment may have been done with multiple AMCs.
 Most RTAs have a wide network across the country.
 Their services are also available online.

-Services offered by Registrar and Transfer agents
+Services Offered by Registrar and Transfer Agents

 Registrars and transfer agents offer their services to both AMCs and investors.